Sheri A. Mintz, MSW, LCSW

 Mariana Rojas

 Mariana Rojas is the Violence Prevention Youth advisor at Bright Future Foundation.
-She is currently pursuing a Bachelor’s degree or Arts in Psychology at Colorado Mountain College.
+She is currently pursuing a Bachelor’s degree in human services at Colorado Mountain College.
 She grew up in the Vail Valley and is part of the LatinX community.
 Mariana is fluent in both English and Spanish and received the Seal of Biliteracy in high school.
 During high school, she was involved in the community which included being a part of The Cycle Effect and the Hispanic Mentors group in Battle Mountain High School.

 she | her | hers